Gowthamnandu07/Churn-prediction-in-Telecom-Industry-using-Logistic-Regression./README.md

 ### Objectives:
-  ➔ Determining the percentage of customers who churn and those who continue to use active services.
 ➔ Discovering the optimal machine learning model for accurately distinguishing between Churn and non-Churn customers.
 ➔ Examining the information based on different attributes that contribute to the departure of customers.

- ### Dataset:
+➔ Determining the percentage of customers who churn and those who continue to use active services.

 [Telco customer churn🙂](https://www.kaggle.com/bhartiprasad17/customer-churn-prediction/data)

 ## The data set includes information about: